ghostanza/react-express-skeleton/README.md

 # react-express-skeleton
 Working on creating an all-inclusive skeleton of sorts for myself to use for different projects.
 Currently working to turn it into a Spotify dashboard of sorts.

+Still Todo:
+* Implement Redux for state management
+* Implement React Router for client-side routing
+* Tests -- Working a little backwards on this.
+I'm still learning the test framework, so I want to get the main functionality of the skeleton done and then revisit/complete all the tests.

 ## File Structure
 ```
 public/